 Will reporting requirements change as a result of the new Data Collection Solution?

 Reporting obligations and due dates will remain as they are in D2A at go-live.
 However, several changes have been included in the new solution design to create greater rigour and accuracy.
 APRA will continue to consult on all new reporting requirements, and in the future, APRA will review and potentially revise current forms and consider the best way to structure future collections.

 What is SBR?

 Standard Business Reporting is a standardised whole of government taxonomy introduced in 2010 to simplify business reporting obligations.
-For more information, visit the SBR page.
+Read more about Standard Business Reporting.

 When will the new solution go-live?

 APRA has extended the implementation timeline for the new Data Collection Solution.
 APRA will confirm the implementation approach and timeline in early 2020.
-We plan to make the test environment available in the first quarter of 2020, and go-live will be later in 2020.
-Confirmation of these revised dates will be provided by October 2019.
+We plan to make the test environment available in mid-2020.
 APRA will continue to provide the industry with sufficient information and time to prepare for the new solution, and APRA will provide a minimum of three months for entities to test returns in the new solution prior to go-live.